iDereje/appiumtest/README.md

+Sure, here's an updated version of your README file with a table:

 # Youtube Mobile Demo

 Welcome to the Youtube Mobile Demo!
 This is a simple Java project that demonstrates how to automate the Youtube app on an Android device using Appium.